Torremolina/Interface---Antique/README.md

-# Interface---Antique
+Interface-Antique
-for integration in  Insert-menu
+for integration in PovRay Insert-menu > Special shapes with 25 lines